kg583/5MAT/README.md

 ### Arithmetic

 Unary arithmetic is trivial in 5MAT; decimal, not so much.
-Check out `samples/counter.5mat` for a replete example; its general approach is to store its value backwards, then increment as follows:
+Check out `samples/counter.5mat` for a replete example; its general approach is to store a counter backwards, then increment as follows:

 1. Turn all trailing 9's to 0's
 2. Increment the first digit that isn't a 9 by checking for each digit individually
 3. Pad with a leading zero if there are no digits left
 4. Copy the digits in reverse to output

-The above works just as well for any base and any system of digits.
+The above generalizes easily to any base and any system of digits.

 ### Miscellany